anhoop89/cookiesClickerGame_FullStack/frontend/FRONTEND_JOURNAL.md

 ================== HOW TO RUN THE FRONTEND ===============

+1. Make sure path at "./COOKIESCLICKER/frontend". if not, cd ./frontend
-1. pnpm install
+2. pnpm install
-2. pnpm dev   -> hit the http localhost to see the site.
+3. pnpm dev   -> hit the http localhost to see the site.

 ==================== Libraries ============================